 Which container size should be stored in which quantity?

 Depending on the size of the container, the storage type must be determined.
-Depending on the storage quantity, small containers are particularly suitable for accessible hazardous goods warehouses or hazardous goods cabinets.
-For walk-in systems, the customer can select the number of shelf units or shelf metres.
+Depending on the storage quantity, small containers are particularly suitable for accessible hazardous goods warehouses or dangerous goods cabinets.
+For walk-in systems, the customer can select the number of shelf units or shelf meters.
 For different types of storage (on pallets, directly on grids, horizontal drum storage, etc.), DENIOS offers specially tailored hazardous goods storage solutions.

 How is the warehouse stocked with the containers / pallets?

-The type of stocking (manual / wheelbarrow / pallet truck / forklift) determines, for example, whether a fork-lift is required or if a ramp needs to be installed.
+The type of stocking (manual/wheelbarrow/pallet truck/forklift) determines, for example, whether a forklift is required or if a ramp needs to be installed.

 Will the material be unloaded or transferred in the warehouse?

 When draining and transferring hazardous substances, increased safety devices must be planned - especially if the storage medium is a flammable substance.
-Technical protective measures include the provision of technical ventilation, which ensures compliance with the prescribed air exchange rate, exhaust air monitoring, fire and explosion protection measures, and the installation of equipotential grounding.
+Technical protective measures include the provision of technical ventilation, which ensures compliance with the prescribed air exchange rate, exhaust air monitoring, fire, and explosion protection measures, and the installation of equipotential grounding.
 For safe handling, appropriate equipment options are available, such as barrel pumps, funnels, and taps.
-In addition, we recommend the use of our SpillGuard® hazardous substance leakage warning system, which can be placed in practically any collection tray.
+In addition, we recommend using our SpillGuard® hazardous substance leakage warning system, which can be placed in practically any collection tray.
 SpillGuard® will immediately trigger an alarm in the event of a hazardous leak.

-In the case of temperature-sensitive substances, technical equipment (heating/air-conditioning) must be provided to comply with the temperature limits.
+Regarding temperature-sensitive substances, technical equipment (heating/air-conditioning) must be provided to comply with the temperature limits.
 Depending on the application, our technical room systems have thermal insulation of ISO A or ISO B material.